3 AND 2 BASEBALL CARDS

 The 1934 set had 109 cards featuring players from the American and National Leagues.
 Some of the stars featured included Babe Ruth, Lou Gehrig, and Dizzy Dean.
 The 1935 set was slightly smaller with 101 cards but also included stars of the era like Jimmie Foxx, Lefty Grove, and Bill Terry.
 Both sets had multiple players per team shown, with batting and fielding stats on the backs.
 The photo quality and production was an improvement over earlier tobacco era issues.

-Read also: ZIPLOC 1992 BASEBALL CARDS
+Read also: BEST BRAND OF BASEBALL CARDS TO BUY

 While production of the 3 and 2 size cards was short-lived, collectors today consider them some of the most iconic vintage baseball cards ever made.
 Their small size makes them stand out in collections.
 The vibrant colors, photos, and distinctive borders also give them a very retro, nostalgic feel.
 Perhaps most importantly, their extreme scarcity has made high grade examples of these cards highly valuable.
 A 1934 Goudey card of Lou Gehrig in near mint condition could be worth over $50,000.
 A perfect gem mint Babe Ruth from 1934 might bring six figures at auction.